Sergong/manpi-config/README.md

 Project contains the following files
-- adhoc                 -> Adhoc script for initial setup
+- adhoc                 -> Adhoc script for initial setup (passwordless sudo on localhost)
 - ansible.cfg           -> contain ansible config for executing against the local host
 - config-avahi.yml      -> Playbook to install and configure Bonjour for local dynamic dns
 - config-x11vnc.yml     -> Playbook to install and configure VNC server